nenanen/board-game-starter-app/README.md

 # Boardgame Starter app
-React Native app which determines which player starts first, in a fun way!
+An Expo React Native app which determines which player starts first, in a fun way!

 Powered by OpenAI.